 Node’s approach to handling code in an asynchronous and non-blocking manner is a unique model of thinking and reasoning about code.
 If you’ve never done it before, it will feel weird at first.
 You need time to get your head wrapped around this model and get used to it.

-Additionally, Node is optimized for I/O and high-level programming tasks but it may not be the best choice for CPU-bound tasks, such as image and video processing, which require a lot of computational power.
-Because Node is single-threaded, meaning that it can only use one core of a CPU at a time, performing tasks that require a lot of CPU processing power might lead to performance bottlenecks.
+Additionally, Node is optimized for I/O operations and high-level programming tasks, but it may not be the best choice for CPU-bound tasks, such as image and video processing, which require a lot of computational power.
+Because Node is single-threaded, meaning that it can use only one core of a CPU at a time, performing tasks that require a lot of CPU processing power might lead to performance bottlenecks.
 JavaScript itself is not the best language for high-performance computation, as it is less performant than languages like C++ or Rust.

 The built-in modules in Node provide a low-level framework on which developers can base their applications so that they don’t start from scratch.
-Node’s module system allows developers to organize their code into reusable modules.
-These modules can be imported and used in other parts of the application.
+Node’s module system allows developers to organize their code into reusable modules that can be imported and used in other parts of the application.
+Node has a large and active community that has created many popular packages that can be easily integrated into Node projects.
+These packages can be found and downloaded from the npm registry.

 In the next chapter, we’ll explore Node’s CLI and REPL mode and learn how Node loads and executes modules.